 Actress Ranya Rao caught in gold smuggling case

-Kannada film actress Ranya Rao, the stepdaughter of a sitting DGP, has fallen into the trap of the Directorate of Revenue Intelligence (DRI) officials in a case of smuggling gold from Arab countries to the country in the wrong way.
-This has also exposed the role of celebrities in the international gold smuggling network.
+Bengaluru: Kannada film actress Ranya Rao, the stepdaughter of a sitting DGP, has fallen into the trap of the Directorate of Revenue Intelligence...

 Bengaluru: Kannada film actress Ranya Rao, the stepdaughter of a sitting DGP, has fallen into the trap of the Directorate of Revenue Intelligence (DRI) officials in a case of smuggling gold from Arab countries to the country in the wrong way.
 This has also exposed the role of celebrities in the international gold smuggling network.